Last updated: November 2019

-- Find evidence from the novel and write a detailed outline of your critique.
+- Find evidence from the book and write a detailed outline of your critique.

-Once your research and outline are ready, it’s time to start writing the first draft of your critique.
+Once ready, it’s time to start writing the first draft.
 Be sure your outline relates to the thesis, and you’ve organized each section coherently.

-With all that said, the introduction of your critique might be as follows:
+With this in mind, the introduction might be as follows:

-- Sentence 2: A book’s summary + its aim (key argument).
-Keep it neutral and try avoiding specific details.
+- Sentence 2: A book’s summary + its purpose (a core argument).
+Stay unbiased and avoid details.

-Depending on a literary work you criticize, the essay introduction may be 1-2 sentences or… 1-3 paragraphs.
+Depending on a literary work you criticize, the essay introduction may consist of 1-2 sentences or 1-3 paragraphs.

-No strict rules exist for the number of paragraphs you should write in a critique’s body.
-It depends on your assignment’s specifics and a novel you need to evaluate.
-Taking a standard 5-paragraph essay as a basis, let’s say your critique will consist of three paragraphs.
+No strict rules exist for how to critique and how many paragraphs to write in your paper’s body.
+It depends on your task’s requirements and a book you evaluate.
+With a standard 5-paragraph essay structure, let’s say a body of your critique paper will consist of three paragraphs.

 Points to consider while writing:

 - Organization.
-Depending on the approach, you can arrange paragraphs by points, strengths vs. weaknesses, or theme.
-Remember that the aim of your work is not merely criticizing a book in a negative way but also point out what its author did well.
+Depending on the approach, you can arrange paragraphs by points, strengths vs. weaknesses, or topics.
+Your goal isn’t to just negatively criticize a book but also point out what the author did well.

 - Writing techniques and style.
-Evaluating a novel, don’t forget to mention these points.
-Discuss how effectively (or not) the author used stylistic choices to promote his/her ideas.
+Evaluating a book, don’t forget to mention these points.
+Discuss how effectively (or not) the author used stylistic devices to prove their ideas.

 - Evidence.
 Describe what types of arguments the author used.
 Were they logical and appropriate?
 Don’t forget to explain why the evidence supports your point.

 - Usefulness.
-Discuss what the novel adds to its topic understanding.
-Is it overall useful?
+Discuss what the book adds to understanding its topic.
+Is it useful?
 Does it present ideas in original and engaging ways?
-How does it consider key concepts in society?
+How does it address the core aspects of society?

 - Examples.
-You should support each point of your critique with examples.
-For instance, you can’t simply write that a novel was dull but provide a quote as evidence and explain why it does not appeal to you.
+Support every argument of your critique with examples.
+You can’t just write that the book was boring; provide a quote as evidence and explain why it does not appeal to you.

-And that’s what David Taylor, senior advisor from UMUC, determines as evaluative criteria for writing a critique:
+And that’s what David Taylor, senior advisor from UMUC, determines as evaluative criteria for how to critique:

-The final part of your essay, this is a paragraph where you summarize and qualify judgments, as well as offer your recommendations on a book.
+The final part of your paper, this is a paragraph where you summarize and qualify judgments, as well as offer your recommendations on a book.

 - Do you agree with the author?
 Why, or why not?

-- What is the overall opinion on this novel?
+- What is the overall opinion on this book?

 Be specific.
-Remind readers the importance of a literary work you criticized, focus on its strengths and weaknesses, and state what you believe is its ultimate success.
+Remind readers of the importance of a literary work you criticized, focus on its strengths and weaknesses, and state what you consider its ultimate success.